India: Bishop rape ruling raises questions about role of church | DW | 17.01.2022

 A number of nuns said they were harassed after supporting the accusation of rape against Bishop Franco Mulakkal

-Augustine Vattoly, a priest turned social activist told DW that he was also concerned about whether it would be safe to speak out against the court's ruling: "Will people in the clergy be able to dissent [the verdict] and come out openly?
+Augustine Vattoly, a priest turned social activist, told DW that he was also concerned about whether it would be safe to speak out against the court's ruling: "Will people in the clergy be able to dissent and come out openly?
 That is a million-dollar question."

 The church has consistently resisted calls for reform.
 This is despite at least 12 priests in Kerala being accused of committing sexual abuse offenses since 2016.
 A number of these cases involved serious sexual abuse of underage girls.